AndreyVolkovBI/DataAnalysis/README.md

   image(-matrix_[,ncol(matrix_):1], axes = F, col = grey(seq(0, 1, length = 256)))
 }
 ~~~
-Now we can simply call this function and get desired result
+In order to get the first three, we can simply call `colMeans()` function to get the average value for each column and call our `makeImage()` function giving this parameter.
 ~~~r
 makeImage(colMeans(digit3))
 ~~~